-Metal-Fab generally recommends the use of fixed custom lengths where standard lengths do not work for an engine exhaust system.
+Metal-Fab generally recommends the use of fixed custom lengths where standard lengths do not work for engine exhaust systems (See Pages 10 and 11).
 If a variable length must be used, the inner tube must be installed with the flanged end toward the engine.
-This allows an unobstructed flow path in case of delayed ignition occurance.
+This allows an unobstructed flow path in case of a delayed ignition occurrence.